Voters will decide on the future of policing in Minneapolis. The question goes beyond 'defunding the police' – KION546

 But from there, it’s not clear.
 People on both sides of the ballot measure agree that what Minneapolis has now isn’t working.

-Polling by the Minneapolis Star Tribune showed 49 percent of voters favored replacing the police department with a department of public safety, though 55 percent of voters said the city should not reduce the size of its police force.
+Polling by the Minneapolis Star Tribune showed 49% of voters favored replacing the police department with a department of public safety, though 55% of voters said the city should not reduce the size of its police force.

 The ballot measure alone does not mean the end of policing in Minneapolis, as promised in the park; that possibility passed long ago.
 And the ballot measure’s passage or failure also doesn’t represent what elected leaders and national media figures have suggested: that it’s a wholesale referendum on the “defund the police” movement.